goramartin/QueryEngine/README.md

 Inside the inputed query, there can be used expressions that will be evaluated for each individual result.
 The expression consists, so far, only of variable reference or property reference.
 In a select clause, expressions can be followed by "AS Label" which defines names of columns in the output.
+The select can also contain aggregation functions sum, min, max, count and avg.
+The function input is again an expression.

 >Example: